 Therefore, in the B2B field, there is often a gap between the real needs of customers and products.

 Customers need to spend a lot of effort to explore their needs, and sales use products to meet customer needs (which are often not real needs).
-It is inevitable both efficiencies is low.
+It is inevitable both efficiencies are low.

 How to Use the Need-Payoff Question?